-- Ensure that child protection learning is disseminated to all staff in the school. - The accuracy and efficiency of children's safeguarding records (see Section 7).

-4.5 The school is responsible for ensuring that every member of staff and every governor/management committee member knows: -

-- The name of the DSP and their role and responsibilities as indicated above and the shadow arrangements in place. - The protocol and procedures within the school for safeguarding pupils. - The signs and indicators of potential abuse, neglect or harm. - That they have an individual responsibility for referring child protection concerns in accordance with the Social Services and Wellbeing Act (Wales) 2014 and the Wales Safeguarding Procedures. - How to take forward those concerns with the Shadow DSP when the DSP is unavailable. - That all Looked After Children continue to be vulnerable and will require a consistent level of support, care and monitoring even though they may no longer reside in inappropriate circumstances.
+- Contribute and be responsible for the school actions within children's care and support plans. - That support and advice is provided to all staff with regard to concerns for the welfare and safety of children. - Ensure that child protection learning is disseminated to all staff in the school. - The accuracy and efficiency of children's safeguarding records (see Section 7). - 4.5 The school is responsible for ensuring that every member of staff and every governor/management committee member knows: - - The name of the DSP and their role and responsibilities as indicated above and the shadow arrangements in place. - The protocol and procedures within the school for safeguarding pupils. - The signs and indicators of potential abuse, neglect or harm. - That they have an individual responsibility for referring child protection concerns in accordance with the Social Services and Wellbeing Act (Wales) 2014 and the Wales Safeguarding Procedures. - How to take forward those concerns with the Shadow DSP when the DSP is unavailable. - That Children Looked After may continue to be vulnerable and will require a consistent level of support, care and monitoring.